ove/ove-apps/packages/ove-app-charts/README.md

 The `url` property points to a URL of a [Vega-Embed specification](https://vega.github.io/vega/docs/#specification).
 Alternatively, the specification be embedded in the state using a `spec` property.

-## Loading the App
+## Launching the App

+All OVE applications can be launched using the [Launcher UI](https://ove.readthedocs.io/en/stable/ove-ui/packages/ove-ui-launcher/README.html), the [Python Client Library](https://github.com/ove/ove-sdks/tree/master/python), and the OVE APIs.
+The API used to launch an application is the same for all applications, but the data that is passed into it is application-specific.

-A chart can be loaded using the OVE APIs:
+To launch the chart app and display a chart using the OVE APIs:

 Linux/Mac: